 Mitigation measures are included within each section of the Initial Study Checklist that has an identified potentially significant impact and are provided below.
-Table 2-1: Mitigation Monitoring Program outlines the potential impacts and mitigation measures of the Proposed Project, and assigns responsibility for the oversight of each mitigation measure.
+Table 2-2: Mitigation Monitoring Program outlines the potential impacts and mitigation measures of the Proposed Project, and assigns responsibility for the oversight of each mitigation measure.
 This table shall be included in all bid documents and included as a part of the project development.

-Table 2-1 Mitigation Monitoring Program
+Table 2-2 Mitigation Monitoring Program

 Section Number Mitigation Measures Responsible for Monitoring Timing Impact after Mitigation 4.
-Biological Resources B-1 : The developer shall ensure that the applicable CVMSHCP Local Development Mitigation Fee is paid to the City of Desert Hot Springs.
+Biological Resources B-1 CVMSHCP Fee: The developer shall ensure that the applicable CVMSHCP Local Development Mitigation Fee is paid to the City of Desert Hot Springs.
 The time of payment must comply with the City's Municipal Code (Chapter 3.40).
-Developer Prior to building permits Less than significant B-2: A preconstruction survey shall be conducted for the special-status plant species that have been identified to have high or moderate potential to occur and are not covered by the CVMSHCP (white-bracted spineflower, desert spike-moss, chaparral sand-verbena, and desert beardtongue).
-The survey shall be conducted according to the CNPS Botanical Survey Guidelines (CNPS 2001).
-If a population of special-status plants, not covered by the CVMSHCP, is found on the project site, then CDFW shall be consulted to discuss appropriate mitigation measures.
+Developer Prior to building permits Less than significant B-2 Pre-construction Rare Plant Survey: A pre-construction survey shall be conducted for the special-status plant species that have been identified to have high to moderate potential to occur and are not covered by the CVMSHCP, including white-bracted spineflower, desert spike moss, chaparral sand-verbena, pointed dodder, Harwood's eriastrum, desert beardtonge, and narrow-leaf sandpaper plant.
+The survey methods should follow the guidelines listed in the CNPS Botanical Survey Guidelines (CNPS 2001).
+If a population of special-status plants, not covered by the CVMSHCP, is found on the project site then CDFW shall be consulted to discuss appropriate mitigation measures.
 Mitigation measures could include, but are not limited to, seed collection and/or transplanting.
-Developer Planning Department Biological Surveyor Prior to issuance of grading permit, as indicated Less than significant B-3: Preconstruction surveys for burrowing owl shall be conducted.
+Developer Planning Department Biological Surveyor Prior to issuance of grading permit, as indicated Less than significant B-3 Pre-construction Surveys for Burrowing Owl: Preconstruction surveys for burrowing owl shall be conducted.
 The surveys shall follow the methods described in the CDFW's Staff Report on Burrowing Owl Mitigation (CDFW 2012).
-Two surveys shall be conducted, with the first survey scheduled between 30 and 14 days before initial ground disturbance (grading, grubbing, and construction), and second survey conducted no more than 24-hours prior to initial ground disturbance.
-If burrowing owls and/or suitable burrowing owl burrows are identified on the project site during the survey, the methods listed in the CDFW's Staff Report on Burrowing Owl Mitigation (CDFW 2012) shall be followed for avoidance and/or passive relocation, in consultation with CDFW.
-Developer Planning Department Biological Surveyor Prior to issuance of grading permit, as indicated Less than significant B-4: A preconstruction survey for desert kit fox shall be Developer Prior to Less than
+Two surveys shall be conducted, with the first survey being scheduled between 30 and 14 days before initial ground disturbance (grading, grubbing, and construction), and second survey being conducted no more than 24 hours prior to initial ground disturbance.
+If burrowing owls and/or suitable burrowing owl burrows are identified on the project site during the survey, and impact to those features are unavoidable, the Developer Planning Department Biological Surveyor Prior to issuance of grading permit, as indicated Less than significant